go-goyave/goyave/docs_src/src/guide/basics/validation.md

 :::

 ::: warning
 When validating dates by comparing them together, the order of the declaration of the fields in the request is important.
-For example, if you want to validate that an end date is after a start date, the start date should be decalred **before** the end date in the rules set.
+For example, if you want to validate that an end date is after a start date, the start date should be declared **before** the end date in the rules set.

 If a date has not been validated and converted yet, the date comparison rules will attempt to parse the dates using the following format: `2006-01-02`.
 :::